enriquepablo/npl-web/bnf.rst

 content.
 For this we use the primitive predefined verb we mentioned earlier: ``exists``.

-Derived verbs inherit the mod-defs that they do not override.
+Derived verbs inherit the mod_defs that they do not override.
-Therefore, we do not need to specify a mod-def for a child verb if it coincides with one of its parents.
+Therefore, we do not need to specify a mod_def for a child verb if it coincides with one of its parents.

 With these verbs, we can state facts such as ``pete [owns what doc1].``